wallacelim/climatehero-web/docs/web_application_documentation.md

 ##### [Use case #1: Sharing of goals](#use-case-1-sharing-of-goals)

-1. User logs into ClimateHero
+1. User logs into the ClimateHero App
 2. User clicks on a particular goal in the GoalsCard
 3. User clicks "Share" button
 4. A checklist of the user's colleagues/working groups appears
 5. User checks options as is appropriate
+    > Consider limiting number of checked user/groups to prevent spam
 6. Goal is sent to the selected users

 ##### Use case #2: Receiving of goals

-1. User logs into ClimateHero
+1. User logs into the ClimateHero App
-2. User receives a pop-up modal, with a descriptive receipt of goal, as well as the option to "Add to My Goals" or "Ignore".
+2. User receives a pop-up modal, containing a descriptive receipt of shared goal(s), as well as the option to "Add to My Goals" or "Ignore".
 3. The goal is added or discarded accordingly.

 ##### Suggested Approach

 1. Create a new _Notification_ class, with enumerated types.
    Some suggested class types:
     - NOTIFICATION_GOAL_SHARED for incoming shared goals.
 For instance, "John Newton has shared the following goal with you...".
     - NOTIFICATION_GOAL_RECOMMENDED for recommended goals from the server.
 For instance, "Hey!
 We see you haven't been...
 Would you like to set a goal to...?"
-2. Have notification creators which can either be user-triggered, such as via [Use Case #1](#use-case-1-sharing-of-goalsuse-case-1-sharing-of-goals), or automatically triggered by the backend, such as in the case of recommendations made by the server
+2. Enable notification creators which can either be user-triggered, such as via [Use Case #1](#use-case-1-sharing-of-goalsuse-case-1-sharing-of-goals), or automatically triggered by the backend, such as in the case of recommendations made by the application (server).
-3. Add a new attribute to the existing User schema: a list of incoming notifications which have yet to be dismissed by the User, to be rendered in a popup modal whenever the user first logs in, or according to a set interval
+3. Add a new attribute to the existing User schema: a list of incoming notifications which have yet to be dismissed by the User, to be rendered in a popup modal whenever the user first logs in, or according to a set time interval.

 ## Deployment